json-schema-org/json-schema-spec/proposals/vocabularies.md

 vocabulary.

-- A `true` value indicates that the implementation must recognize the vocabulary and be able to process each of the keywords defined it.
+- A `true` value indicates that the implementation must recognize the vocabulary and be able to process each of the keywords defined in it.
 If an implementation does not recognize the vocabulary or cannot process all of its defined keywords, the implementation must refuse to process the schema.
 These vocabularies are also known as "required" vocabularies.